Arthur Shelby Jr.: Series 6 (1934)

 Arthur is still unhinged, but he remains focused on finding Hayden Stagg, and find him they do.
-However, Arthur is compromised by Hayden, who brings up his addiction and how word of this has traveled up the canal.
+However, Arthur is compromised by Hayden, who brings up his addiction and how word of this has travelled up the canal.
 Arthur takes his words to heart and decides not to physically beat the man after all.
 He orders a frustrated Isiah to leave with him and spare Stagg any punishment for his actions.

 At the funeral of Tommy's daughter, Ruby, Arthur is there too, but he is in serious withdrawal from his addiction.
 Tommy is overcome by grief and tries to get his brother to say a few words on his behalf.
 Unfortunately, he refuses.

 Tommy sits with his brother and brings up a fight they had over cigarettes in the past—the beginning of Arthur's unhinged behaviour leading up to his point.
 Only he let Tommy win, and now he is realised as much.
 Arthur sacrificed himself to allow Tommy to prosper, but now that light is starting to fade on the Shelby family.

 Arthur takes opium from a tea shop in Chinatown.
 Seeing this, Tommy arrives there and orders the owners to stop selling opium; otherwise, they would be in big trouble.

 At Shelby Headquarters, a referee for a big match with Birmingham is not swayed by Arthur, so he forces Billy to kill him.

 In Tommy's office, Arthur confronts him and tells him that he knows about Tommy's illness.

 Captain Swing and other IRA assassins go to the Garrison Pub to kill Arthur, but they are killed in a shootout in Garrison Lane, avenging Polly's death.

 Arthur does not attend Tommy's farewell, as he knows about his plan; instead, he leaves a note saying, 'Where you are going, there will I soon be.'